 With 5G, we are one step closer to real-time text or speech translations, something every traveler dreams of.

-The second stage of 5G adoption will revolve around services that require extreme reliability and low latency.
 On top of that, it will need to support a massive number of connected devices and sensors.

 With URLLC (Ultra-Reliable & Low Latency Communications) and mMTC (massive Machine-Type Communications) technology, we will see advances everywhere, from smart cities to self-driving cars and healthcare.
-Most experts agree that we can expect the second stage to start around 2025 but to come onto “center stage” by 2030.

-Smart homes & 5G monetization
+Smart Homes & 5G Monetization

 A smart home will be a home equipped with smart meters, IoT devices, and sensors, all connected by a 5G network.